 Most of the work they do is visiting.
 They offer support to those who are unable to get out or about, either permanently or whilst recovering from an illness or some other problem.
 Some of them take Holy Communion to the sick and housebound - a great blessing if the sacrament has been a big part of your life.
 Mostly, we offer support, friendship, a listening ear.
 Loneliness is a great scourge, even in a village as sociable as Nettleham.

 Often they get involved in greater problems.
 Bereavement is an experience in which a listening ear can be immensely helpful.
 People who are facing financial, personal or social issues receive our help.
 We don't offer professional counselling or legal advice, but we can help people to access such services.
 We can help organise transport, be an era voice getting proper care packages in place, even be a bit of a go-between for distant or estranged relatives.
 All those we help are not old, though that is a big part of our work.
 Single parents, people with minor mental health issues, people with housing challenges, people with debt problems - they come in all ages and types.

 If you would like someone from All Saints to help you or someone you know, contact Jean Gledhill via the Parish Office.

-If you think God might be calling you to work for our community n this way, have a chat with the Rector, our Curate or Jean Gledhill.
+If you think God might be calling you to work for our community n this way, have a chat with the ministry team, or Jean Gledhill.